shankarkrupa/ArduinoSketches/README.md

 ArduinoSketches
 ===============

-Some of the sketch drafts I am playing around with...sort of thinking alound in code.
+Some of the sketch drafts I am playing around with...sort of thinking aloud in code.